jaytarang92/DeveloperEvaluation/GulfStateFinancialServices/README.md

 Challenge 2: ElectronColorCodeTests\
 Challenge 3: ItemChallenge\
-Challenge 4: JavascriptChallenge(** This does not show up as a project)
+Challenge 4: JavascriptChallenge(** This does not show up as a project) Challenge 5: At the Bottom of this README

 ## Environment Setup